Organic Kukicha Japanese Green Tea

 Our Kukicha is produced with very high quality stalks and comes from the Japanese regions of Kagoshima and Yabutika.

-Ingredients: 100% Japanese tencha green tea stems.
+Ingredients: 100% Japanese tencha green tea stems of the highest quality from organic production.

 Kukicha is special because it does not contain green tea leaves, so to speak.
 It is often referred to as stick tea, twig tea, stem tea, or stalk tea, and there’s a good reason for this.